 Why Project Managers Care About Resource Management

-Resource management has long been a critical component of project management, yet many companies are still struggling to develop and implement effective RM processes.
+Project Resource management has long been a critical component of project portfolio management, yet many companies are still struggling to develop and implement effective resource management processes.
 As noted in the RMI report, there are a variety of factors that influence this, including a tendency to prioritize forecasting and capacity over RM and a struggle to find effective RM automation tools.
 This can make it incredibly difficult for PMs because inadequate RM directly impacts their ability to do their jobs.
 PMs care about resource management because it affects key outcomes including project performance, resource utilization and customer satisfaction.

 Takeaway #1: Poor Resource Management is Bad for Everyone